SAP-samples/teched2025-XP267/exercises/ex2/README.md

 ![](./images/02-21.png)

 > 💡 **Note:**
-> Your environment might not yet show historical data,** so this view may differ.**
+> Your environment might not yet show historical data.
-> However, this feature allows you to analyze how a metric’s value changes over time once multiple data entries are collected, providing deeper operational insights.
+> This feature allows you to analyze how a metric’s value changes over time once multiple data entries are collected, providing deeper operational insights.

 ### Congrats - you can now feed directly your Observability platform with any metric you might wish to bring in.